Huawei-AI4Math/Mathesis/README.md

 ## ⚠️⚠️ Ongoing Improvement
 This end-to-end theorem proving pipeline marks a significant step forward.
 We will continue refining our models and techniques to improve performance.
-For applications requiring strict accuracy, expert review is highly recommended to ensure reliability.
+For applications requiring strict accuracy, expert review remains highly recommended to ensure reliability.

 <p align="center">
     <br>